Easy Ginger Candy

 There is nothing better, in my humble opinion, than giving gifts of food for the holidays.

-Homemade ginger candy, also commonly known as crystallized ginger candy, is surprisingly easy to make, and tastes so much better than the store-bought candies.
+Homemade ginger candy, also commonly known as crystallized ginger, is surprisingly easy to make, and tastes so much better than store-bought candies.
 Make a batch for your loved ones to give as delicious Christmas gifts, but be sure to save some to keep for yourself!

 What Ingredients You Need